MatagTheGame/matag-the-game/README.md

 In case you are the only one online, you can play against yourself by opening two browser sessions (windows/tabs) with the address above.

+The name "Matag" comes from the combination of the initials of both its inspiration ("Magic: The Gathering") and its initial and main developer (Antonio Alonzi).

 For any questions or comments, please contact antonioalonzi85@gmail.com.

 ![Snapshot](README_SNAPSHOT.png)